dshieble/dshieble.github.io/_posts/2015-01-03-modeling-strategies.md

 * There is "label noise", or some input values $$x$$ such that for distinct $$y_1,y_2$$ there is a nonzero probability that either $$(x,y_1)$$ or $$(x,y_2)$$ will be drawn from $$\mathcal{D}$$.
 Alternatively, we can say that for any fixed $$x$$ the "true" value of $$y$$ is a nondegenerate probability distribution.
 * The true function $$f'$$ that determines $$y$$ from $$x$$ cannot be expressed as $$f(v, x)$$ and we choose to model $$f'(x) - f(v, x)$$ with a probability distribution.

-Now let's assume that we are in one of these scenarios.
+Now let's assume that we are in one or both of these scenarios.
 We will need to model the output vector $$y$$ probabilistically in order to find the best value of $$v$$.
 However, we have the freedom to determine whether we want to model $$v$$ and/or $$x$$ probabilistically as well.
 <!-- We can characterize Machine Learning models based on whether they also model . -->